neilk07/predictive_model_for_housing/README.md

-# 🏙️ BAHouseAI – Predicting Apartment Prices in Buenos Aires
+# Predicting Apartment Prices in Buenos Aires

 A simple and effective linear regression model to estimate real estate prices of apartments in Buenos Aires, Argentina, using real-world housing data.